awslabs/mountpoint-s3/doc/CONFIGURATION.md

 Until this support is implemented, we recommend using a service manager like systemd to manage the mount process and mount during boot.
 Below is an example of a systemd unit that launches Mountpoint at boot time.
-Replace `/home/ec2-user/s3-bucket-mount` and `DOC-EXAMPLE-BUCKET` with your mount directory and S3 bucket.
+Replace `/home/ec2-user/s3-bucket-mount` and `amzn-s3-demo-bucket` with your mount directory and S3 bucket.

 ```ini
 [Unit]